Hurrians

-The Hurrians (/ˈhʊəriənz/; 𒄷𒌨𒊑; also called Hari, Khurrites, Hourri, Churri, Hurri) were a people who inhabited the Ancient Near East during the Bronze Age.
+The Hurrians (/ˈhʊəriənz/) were a people who inhabited the Ancient Near East during the Bronze Age.
 They spoke the Hurrian language, and lived throughout northern Syria, upper Mesopotamia and southeastern Anatolia.

 The Hurrians were first documented in the city of Urkesh, where they built their first kingdom.
 The largest and most influential Hurrian kingdom was Mitanni.
 The population of the Hittite Empire in Anatolia included a large population of Hurrians, and there is significant Hurrian influence in Hittite mythology.
 By the Early Iron Age, the Hurrians had been assimilated with other peoples.
 The state of Urartu later covered some of the same area.
 A related people to the Hurrians are the Urarteans.

 History

+Origins

+According to scholarly consensus, the Hurrians likely originated in the Armenian highlands or the Caucasus, from where they later migrated south to the Fertile Crescent.
+The spread of Caucasus hunter-gatherer ancestry may thus be genetically traceable to the movements of the Hurrians in the fourth and third millennia BC.
+H. W. F. Saggs, on the contrary, suggested that the Hurrians may have been native to northern Mesopotamia.
+Trevor Bryce notes that, although some scholars identify the Kura-Araxes region of Transcaucasia or eastern Anatolia as the original homeland of the Hurrians, their precise homeland remains uncertain.

+Several scholars have proposed that the populations associated with the Kura-Araxes culture were ancestral to the Hurrians.
+Ignace Gelb claimed that the ethnic and linguistic relatives of the Hurrians could be found among the ancient peoples of the Zagros mountains, such as the Gutians, Lullubi, Kassites, and even the Elamites.

 Early Bronze Age

 Foundation tablet.
 Dedication to God Nergal by Hurrian king Atalshen, king of Urkish and Nawar, Habur basin, circa 2000 BC.
 Louvre Museum AO 5678.

 "Of Nergal the lord of Hawalum, Atal-shen, the caring shepherd, the king of Urkesh and Nawar, the son of Sadar-mat the king, is the builder of the temple of Nergal, the one who overcomes opposition.
 Let Shamash and Ishtar destroy the seeds of whoever removes this tablet.
 Shaum-shen is the craftsman."

-The Khabur River valley became the heart of the Hurrian lands for a millennium.
+The Khabur River valley, located in modern-day Syria and Turkey, became the heart of the Hurrian lands for a millennium.
 The first known Hurrian kingdom emerged around the city of Urkesh (modern Tell Mozan) during the third millennium BC.
 There is evidence that they were initially allied with the Akkadian Empire of Mesopotamia, indicating they had a firm hold on the area by the reign of Naram-Sin of Akkad (c.
 2254–2218 BC).
 A king of Urkesh with the Hurrian name Tupkish had a queen with the name Uqnitum, Akkadian for "girl of lapis lazuli".
+By the Third Dynasty of Ur, Hurrian presence extended from the Zagros mountains to Tur Abdin, and from Subartu towards Ebla.
+This extensive presence had a major impact on both the political and cultural life in upper Mesopotamia.